awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/models-devices.md

 1. [Deploy the model component and client application component](device-deploy-components.md) to the core device by using AWS IoT Greengrass V2\.

 After the components and dependencies are deployed to the core device, you can use the model on the core device\.

+**Note**
+You must use the same AWS Region and AWS account to create and deploy your Lookout for Vision model and client application component\.